a-takk/studentmanagement/README.md

 specific user delete button, will extract the value of the user and then perform the delete method and then redirect back to the main screen.

-**If there are any errors with my explanation as I still am quite new and would like to learn more :)**
+**If there are any errors with my explanation please correct me as I still am quite new and would like to learn more :)**